yovannyr/PineCone.net/README.md

 6. Your solution can either be in the cloud or on-premise or a combination of both.
 7. Currently it is shipped with AWS engine (SWF and DynamoDB) and MySQL engine.
 8. Plans to support other backends like SQL Server, Cassandra etc.

+### Please read PineCone.pdf for the deatiled documentation